CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 compiler.
 However, when handling the TTImp `case` stuff, we construct function calls directly, meaning we bypass all the checks and just go "in this case, generate a function call of name `idris_crash` with the following argument(s)"!
-Since `Builtin` is never imported in `Prelude.Num`, we generate a compiled thing which doesn't actually have `idris_crash` in scope, leading to incorrect code generation (presumably due to some further compiler passes or inlining or erasure steps).
+Since `Builtin` was never imported in `Prelude.Num`, we were generating a compiled thing which didn't actually have `idris_crash` in scope, leading to incorrect code generation (presumably due to some further compiler passes or inlining or erasure steps).

 "How did this not get caught earlier?" you might ask.
 It turns out that all the other modules in `Prelude` which need to crash _do_ import `Builtin`.
-So this was a case of an easily missable, subtle error, which only appeared if you happened to call the built-in `mod` or `div` with 0, which most people take care to avoid.
+So this was a case of an easily missable, subtle error, which only appeared if you happened to call the built-in `mod` or `div` with 0, which most people who use them take care to avoid.

-Also, the issue _had_ been caught earlier!
+Also, it turned out the issue _had_ been caught earlier!
 In January this year (2023), issue [#2865](https://github.com/idris-lang/Idris2/issues/2865) was opened by
 [andorp](https://github.com/andorp).
 It described the issue with `mod`, as well as the weird error message involving "erased".
 So a bit of searching on GitHub after narrowing down the problematic function would've saved us a lot of trouble.
-At least I got a "fun" trip out of it instead... ^^;;
+Well at least I got a fun dive into the source code out of it...

 ## Fixing things

 With the problem identified, the first idea was to add a check.
-We do have the context in scope during `mkRunTime`, so the idea was that whenever we need to compile an incomplete `case` block, we could just check whether `idris_crash` from the namespace `Builtin` is in scope, and complain (with a descriptive error message) if it isn't.
+We do have the context in scope during `mkRunTime`, so the idea was to just check whether `idris_crash` from the namespace `Builtin` was in scope whenever we needed to compile an incomplete `case` block, and complain (with a descriptive error message) if it wasn't.

 However, prompted by
 [z_snail](https://github.com/Z-snails),
 a much better solution ended up being to use `prim__crash` directly.
-This, as the name suggests, is a lower-level primitive function which helps because it A) seems more appropriate to use in this situation where we're handling semi-compiled Idris; and B) doesn't need `Builtin` -- it just gets compiled to `blodwen-error-quit`, which is defined in the `support` files required to get Idris going in the first place.
-TL;DR: it is the better and safer option!  : )
+This, as the name suggests, is a lower-level primitive function, which is helpful because it A) seems more appropriate to use in this situation where we're handling semi-compiled Idris; and B) doesn't need `Builtin` -- it just gets compiled to `blodwen-error-quit`, which is defined in the `support` files required to get Idris going in the first place.
+TL;DR: it was a better and safer option.

 This was implemented by dunham, along with a test case to make sure the bug won't accidentally get reintroduced, in Idris2 pull request